stuffedwombat/stuffedwombat.github.io/blogroll.md

   To do this, I require relative material safety, but I also require truckloads of trust:

-> The musician will deliver amazing work, I don't need to worry.
+- The musician will deliver amazing work, I don't need to worry.

-> I will polish those mechanics later, there's more important stuff to do.
+- I will polish those mechanics later, there's more important stuff to do.

-> I will be able to make amazing levels later, they can suck for now.
+- I will be able to make amazing levels later, they can suck for now.

-> The game will be finished, no matter how bad this day way.
+- The game will be finished, no matter how bad this day was.

   It's a kind of faith in the process that allows you to look up one day and be amazed: There's not a lot of uncertainty left.
 The questionmarks have dissapeared from the papers.
 The remaining tasks are extremely concrete.
 It's true: